-5.13 Development Contributions and CIL Liability.
+5.12 Development Contributions and CIL Liability.

-5.13.1 The proposed development is liable for the Community Infrastructure Levy (CIL), subject to any exemptions that may be applied for.
-The site is located within the medium (£50) CIL charging Zone as set out in the Council's Charging Schedule (Community Infrastructure Levy (CIL) (chesterfield.gov.uk).
+5.12.1 The proposed development is liable for the Community Infrastructure Levy (CIL) in line with the existing permission, subject to any exemptions that may be applied for.
+The site is located within the medium (£50) CIL charging Zone as set out in the Council's Charging Schedule (Community Infrastructure Levy (CIL) (chesterfield.gov.uk)).
 The CIL charge is calculated as follows: